whitedark9/medical-notes/src/pages/bloc/paediatry/theory/haematology/acute-lymphoblastic-leukemia.md

 > What are the 5 common differential diagnosis of anaemia with hepatosplenomegaly and lymphadenopathy of children.
 Describe diagnosis and management of acute lymphoblastic leukemia?
 (UM2)

-## Definition

-> Leukaemias are a group of disorders characterized by the accumulation of malignant white cells in the bone marrow and blood, leading to bone marrow failure and infiltration of organs.

 ## Differential Diagnosis of Anaemia with Hepatosplenomegaly and Lymphadenopathy

 1. Acute lymphoblastic leukemia (ALL)